Antonomasia3rd/stuff/diary/tech/rooting and stuff/backup Samsung A34.md

 ![image](https://github.com/Antonomasia3/stuff/assets/89201774/160b39c3-8127-4ce7-97d9-3621c2aa6741)

 # if you're planning to root
-to do so, you need to:
-- know how to enable developer options (hin: just spam tap ~7 times on build number)
-- enable OEM unlock which is located on developer options
-- obviously know your lockscreen password, biometrics will not work
-- choose what rooting solution that you will use
+i wrote this because i initially wanted to write a tutorial on "how to root samsung galaxy a34", but i guess magisk's official tutorial should already be enough for everyone to understand-

-## Before proceeding
+## the warning
 - rooting will void warranty
 - i use magisk to root my device, if you prefer another rooting solution then this might be of no use here, sorry 🙏

-for magisk, you can also LOOK at this samsung-specific tutorial on official Magisk https://topjohnwu.github.io/Magisk/install.html#samsung-devices
+for magisk, you can also look at this samsung-specific tutorial on official Magisk https://topjohnwu.github.io/Magisk/install.html#samsung-devices

 ## resetting from rooted device?